Pirate Radio Stations

 However, in the meantime, countless music lovers and teenagers across the UK were fiddling with their radio stations, trying to find the pirates that would bring them the rock-and-roll music and unfiltered conversations they were looking for.

-Today, “pirate radio” generally refers to modern radio freebooters.
+Today, pirate radio generally refers to modern radio freebooters.
 However, back in the 60s, offshore stations were defined by actual pirate radio ships.
 Companies took to the seas to avoid the legislation of the UK government and the BBC.

 UK pirate radio history was inspired by groups in Denmark and Sweden, who also broadcasted shows from the sea through stations like Radio Mercur or Radio Nord in the late 1950s and early 60s.

-Determined to launch the career of musician, Georgie Fame, PR expert O’Rahilly conspired to create his pirate radio station.
-Radio Caroline was named after the daughter of President John F Kennedy, and it began on a Danish passenger ferry (Frederica).
+Determined to launch the career of musician Georgie Fame, public relations expert O’Rahilly conspired to create his pirate radio station.

 Radio Caroline earned a cult-like following of dedicated listeners.
 By 1966, the company had more than 23 million listeners across London and the UK.